cts198859/deeprl_signal_control/README.md

 ~~~
 python3 main.py --base-dir [base_dir] train --config-dir [config_dir] --test-mode no_test
 ~~~
-`no_test` is suggested if no testing is needed during training, since it is time-consuming.
+`no_test` is suggested, since it may slow down the training speed.

 To access tensorboard during training, run
 ~~~